mathman93/Reversi_AI/README.md

 # Reversi_AI
-AI project to play Reversi
+An AI project to play Reversi, written in Python.